Pengy-yay/issue-creation-from-lint-result-workflow/README.md

 A simple GitHub workflow that lints changes and creates issues if the lints fails.
 I recommend copying the `.github` file into your new repos to ensure good coding practice.
+It assumes you have the `bug` label for issues.

 ## How does it work?